Learn how easy wood furniture restoration can be with this 4-step process. Bring life back to your favorite wood furniture — no elbow grease required!

-Over the years, I’ve learned a lot about painting — specifically painting and distressing furniture to give it a whole new look.
+Over the last 14 years, I’ve learned a lot about painting — specifically painting and distressing furniture to give it a new look.

-2. Mix 3 parts cooking oil and 1 part vinegar in a small bowl (Example: 3 T. oil = 1 T. vinegar).
+2. Mix 3 parts olive oil and 1 part vinegar in a small bowl (Example: 3 T. oil = 1 T. vinegar).

-3. Dip a soft clean rag in the oil/vinegar solution and simply wipe over the furniture, gently rubbing it in.
-No need to come back and wipe it off unless you have globs of oil in certain areas.
+3. Dip a soft clean rag in the oil/vinegar solution and wipe over the furniture, gently rubbing it in.

 4. Let "dry" (about 30 minutes) before you use the furniture or sit on it.